-You configure the identity providers for SSRP by editing the myid.json file in the website folder.
+You configure the identity providers for SSRP by editing the myid.production.json file in the website folder, which is an override for the myid.json configuration file.
 There is a separate myid.json file for each website folder; by default, SSRP for client certificate-based derived credentials, and SSRPOID for OpenID Connect derived credentials.